chrislaskey/internet.py/README.md

-This means a web browser request for 'google.com' can be redirected to a different numeric address of our choosing, instead of resolving to the actual address like '173.194.43.5'.
+This means a web browser request for 'google.com' can be redirected to a different numeric address of our choosing, instead of resolving to the actual address like ```173.194.43.5```.

 By choosing an unused address, we can create a 'blackhole' where the requested site can not be reached.
 By default we use an address in the local 127.0.0.* range, but you can modify this to whatever you like in the settings below.

-_Note_ modern operating systems and web browsers cache DNS entries for a short time in order to cut down on the number of overall DNS calls.
+__Note__ modern operating systems and web browsers cache DNS entries for a short time in order to cut down on the number of overall DNS calls.
 This DNS cache is checked before the /etc/hosts file.
 This script attempts to clear all local DNS caches.
 However you may need to clear a DNS cache manually, or simply wait a few minutes for the DNS cache to expire.

-_Note_ since this file modifies /etc/hosts, it will effect all users on the machine.
+__Note__ since this file modifies /etc/hosts, it will effect all users on the machine.

-_Why /etc/hosts?_ I'm not a big fan of cron requirements for scripts, but the alternative would be to pipe all traffic through a python daemon.
+__Why /etc/hosts?__ I'm not a big fan of cron requirements for scripts, but the alternative would be to pipe all traffic through a python daemon.
 I love Python, but unix based systems already do a good job networking without adding more cogs.

-_Why not /etc/resolve.conf?_ Mac OS X Darwin does not use /etc/resolve.conf in the same way Linux does.
+__Why not /etc/resolve.conf?__ Mac OS X Darwin does not use /etc/resolve.conf in the same way Linux does.
 In the interests of this being cross-compatible I've decided to stick with /etc/hosts modification.

-Using the script - groups, domains, and times, oh my!
+Usage - groups, domains, and times, oh my!
 ================================================================================

 This script is meant to be flexible, allowing access depending on the time and